Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 1. A lot of the BPO employees did not finish college.

 I hear this often and this is coming from the fact that the BPO is a results-oriented industry.
-It doesn’t matter if you are a graduate of the top universities or did not finish college.
+It doesn’t matter if you graduated from the top universities or did not finish college.

 Get 3 free quotes 2,300+ BPO SUPPLIERS